shaynewx/Word-Ladder/README.md

 1. You must make commits on at least 3 unique days prior to due date.
 2. All of your commits to master must successfully compile (according to the pipeline).
 You are given 3 exceptions.
 3. Your commits must be meaningful in description (e.g. "Continued work on loop speed")
-4. Each commit must be no longer than 50 lines of code.
+4. Each commit include no more than 50 lines additions of code (this may differ in future assignments).
 You are given no exceptions.

 Failure to adhere to these guidelines in they're entirety may result in a mimumum 20% penalty.
 Any moderate or significant failure may result in a 0 grade.